kraudy/MasterCompiler/docs/Spec.md

 # Spec

-To define the flow of compilation, we use a yaml based spec.
-Here, you have the flexibility to define global or specific per [compilation target](./TargetKey.md) hooks to be executed before, after, or in case of success or failure during, before, or after compiling any target.
-This affords a lot of flexibility in a clean manner.
+To define a **compilation flow**, we use a yaml based spec.

+This affords you a lot of flexibility in a clean manner to define global or specific per [compilation target](./TargetKey.md) hooks to be executed before, after, or in case of success or failure during, before, or after compiling any target.

-Many targets can be defined inside a spec and set the compilation environment for each one of them and also for the whole flow.
+Many targets can be defined inside a spec and set the compilation environment for each one of them or for the whole flow.
 All in the same file and readable in one swoop.

-Every command and param is validated at deserialization, so if you have wrongly typed params or the wrong param for a command, MC will instantly tell you, following the spirit of fail loud and early.
+Every command and param is validated at deserialization, so if you have wrongly typed params or the wrong param for a command, **MC** will instantly tell you, following the spirit of *fail loud and early*.
 This also helps to keep the code clean since no more syntactic validation is needed and everything is already mapped to Java objects (which are also data structures... heap allocation).

 [Spec class](../src/main/java/com/github/kraudy/compiler/BuildSpec.java)